Written by John Hughes

 Directed by Chris Columbus

-Just about everyone has one of those moments when their family is just so completely on their nerves, they no longer think they can stand the situation.
+Just about everyone has one of those moments when their family is just so completely on their nerves, that they no longer think they can stand the situation.
 Inside or out loud they make the wish that they were alone and everyone was gone.
 Of course, it doesn’t seem to take much longer and we regret our moment of ire.
 Especially during the holiday season, what would it be like without at least some family around us?

-Eight year-old Kevin McCallister (portrayed by Macaulay Culkin) is having a hard time dealing with an influx of family members in his home during the holiday season in preparation for a trip together to France for the holidays.
-No one wants to help him pack his suitcase and he’s generally being ignored by everyone, including his own parents.
+Eight-year-old Kevin McCallister (portrayed by Macaulay Culkin) is having a hard time dealing with an influx of family members in his home during the holiday season in preparation for a trip together to France for the holidays.
+No one wants to help him pack his suitcase and he’s generally ignored by everyone, including his own parents.
 Kevin’s not a sweet, innocent child.
 He gets into trouble and things he shouldn’t such as using the hot glue gun to make a Christmas ornament out of his father’s new fish hooks.

 After being punished for acting out, he makes the wish I hope I never see any of you jerks again!!!
 The next morning, his wish comes true when his family, now running late to the airport, forgets about him asleep up in the attic.
 When he finally awakens on his own, he finds the house empty except for himself.
 In their race to make the plane, no one realized Kevin was missing until his mother (portrayed by Catherine O’Hara) has an epiphany mid-flight.